Diyckstra/terraform-provider-deyckstra/website/docs/r/network_interface_sg_attachment.md

 layout: "aws"
 page_title: "aws_network_interface_sg_attachment"
 description: |-
-  Associates a security group with a network interface.
+  Associates a security group to a network interface.
 ---

 # Resource: aws_network_interface_sg_attachment

-This resource attaches a security group to an elastic network interface (ENI).
+Attaches a security group to an elastic network interface (ENI).
 It can be used to attach a security group to any existing ENI, be it a secondary ENI or one attached as the primary interface on an instance.